MDMP: Multi-modal Diffusion for supervised Motion Predictions with uncertainty: Additional Experimental Results

 \section{Additional Experimental Results}

 We present qualitative results by comparing our model to state-of-the-art Text2Motion methods such as MotionGPT~\cite{jiang2024motiongpt} and MDM~\cite{tevet2023human}.
 The comparisons are showcased in the video appendix, where our model's predictions are visualized against ground truth motion sequences.
-In every sequence, our model outperforms both MDM and MotionGPT in terms of proximity to the ground truth and adherence to the semantic content of the textual action prompts.
-Even when our predicted sequences differ from the ground truth, the actions correspond accurately to the textual descriptions, whereas both baselines quickly diverge from the ground truth.
+In every sequence, our model outperforms the baselines in terms of proximity to the ground truth.

-Additionally, we visualize our predictions using meshes created with SMPL and rendered in Blender.
+Additionally, we visualize our predictions using meshes created with SMPL~\cite{SMPL} and rendered in Blender.
 These visualizations transform the skeleton motions into human-like meshes performing the same actions, providing a clearer and more intuitive understanding of the predicted motions.